Energy management for better productivity

 Practical advice

-How enemy management affects your work
+How energy management affects your work

-A study published in Harvard Business Review showed that training employees to manage their energy, including physical activity, regular breaks, and mindfulness, leads to a sustainable increase in productivity and a reduction in burnout.
+A study published in Harvard Business Review showed that training employees to manage their energy — including physical activity, regular breaks, and mindfulness — leads to a sustainable increase in productivity and a reduction in burnout.

 Related articles: